Renvoi: Application of renvoi

-However, there are indications in some states that it might also apply to two issues in family law, namely the capacity to marry and the formal validity of marriage.
+However, there are indications in some states that it might also apply to two issues in family law: the capacity to marry and the formal validity of marriage.

 EU

 In the European Union, application of renvoi is expressly excluded in contract cases under article 20 of the Rome I Regulation (regulation (EC) 593/2008l formerly in Article 15 EC Convention on the Law Applicable to Contractual Obligations, Rome 1980).
 It has also been rejected for contracts by most Commonwealth countries.

 Most states also exclude it in tort cases e.g. in the UK section 9(5) of the Private International Law (Miscellaneous Provisions) Act 1995.
 Since 11 January 2009, Regulation (EC) 864/2007 (the Rome II Regulation) on the law applicable to non-contractual obligations has been in force, controlling in a uniform way the rules throughout the European Union.
 Article 24 of this regulation provides: "The application of the law of any country specified by this Regulation means the application of the rules of law in force in that country other than its rules of private international law." hence excluding the possibility of renvoi throughout the EU in tort cases.